 Naseem Banu was one of the most beautiful Hindi film heroines ever.
 The original beauty queen with perfectly yet delicately chiseled features and large magnetic eyes, she was known in her time as ‘Pari Chehra’ or having the face of a fairy.
 In spite of a carrier comprising just about twenty odd films, she still made a huge mark on film going audiences.
 In fact, Banu had a long career lasting almost two decades as a leading lady till she was well into her 30s and she even played the heroine opposite younger actors like Rehman and Shyam mighty convincingly.

 Naseem was born on July 4, 1916 in Delhi to courtesan-singer Shamshad Begum, better known as ‘Chhamiya’ and rich Nawab, Abdul Waheed Khan.
 She did her schooling at Queen Mary’s High School there with her mother harboring ambitions to make her a doctor.
-However, being a big fan of the movies and actress Sulochana in particular, after a family visit to Bombay, now Mumbai, in the 1930s, Naseem decided to make the movies her career.
+However, she was a big fan of the movies and actress Sulochana in particular.
+So after a family visit to Bombay, now Mumbai, in the 1930s, Naseem decided to make the movies her career.
 It was not easy.
-She had to fight hard with her mother to get her way, including it is said staging a successful hunger strike along with many tears!
+She had to fight hard with her mother to get her way, including, it is said staging, a successful hunger strike along with many tears!

 Much of Naseem’s early work came at Minerva Movietone, owned by the great Sohrab Modi.
-He introduced Naseem in his adaptation of Hamlet, Khoon Ka Khoon (1935).
+Modi introduced Naseem on the silver screen in his adaptation of Hamlet, Khoon Ka Khoon (1935).
 Sadly for Naseem, the film flopped at the box-office.
 To make things worse, she had to discontinue her studies as as her education institution asked her to leave since acting was considered a lowly profession in those days.
-She then reentered the film line and appeared in a series of films, mostly socials for Minerva including Divorce (1938), Meetha Zahar (1938) and Vasanti (1938) before hitting the big time with Modi’s epic historical drama, Pukar (1939).
+She then re-entered the film line and appeared in a series of films, mostly socials for Minerva including Divorce (1938), Meetha Zahar (1938) and Vasanti (1938) before hitting the big time with Modi’s epic historical drama, Pukar (1939).

 Pukar was a landmark film not just for Modi in terms of its making but a triumph for its entire lead cast that included Chandramohan, Sardar Akhtar and Modi himself besides Naseem.
 The film is set in the court of the Mughal Emperor Jehangir (Chandramohan) and is based on an incident, which is perhaps historically untrue, to highlight Jehangir’s fair sense of justice.
 Many of the key scenes were staged in the magnificient courts and palaces of the Mughals that gave the film an authenticity that studio built sets could never achieve while the oratory dialogue by Kamal Amrohi with its literary flourish and innate grace ensured the film’s huge popularity.
 The film, in particular, makes splendid use of Naseem’s regal bearing casting her as Jehangir’s wife, the Empress Noor Jehan.
 It remains her most most well-known performance and one where she sang her own songs as well.